-- Students must attain a minimum 80% overall score in the clinical course to demonstrate achievement of course competencies. - There will be no rounding of any grades, extra credit or alternative testing to achieve the 80% course score. - In addition, students must demonstrate achievement of each clinical competency (a score of 4 or higher) in order to pass the clinical course.
-If the student does not demonstrate achievement of each competency (they receive a score of 2 or lower), they will fail the clinical course regardless of the other course work.
+- Students must attain a minimum 80% overall score in the clinical course to demonstrate achievement of course competencies. - There will be no rounding of any grades, extra credit or alternative testing to achieve the 80% course score. - Student daily scores assigned by the instructors will be averaged to get the overall grade in each competency. - Students must demonstrate achievement of each clinical competency (a score of 4 or higher) in order to pass the clinical course.
+If the student does not demonstrate achievement of each competency they will fail the clinical course regardless of the other course work.

-The grading scale in the Nursing Programs is:
+The grading scale for Associate Degree Nursing and Practical Nursing is: